Scrambled Eggs (1939 film): Story

-It's dawn in the woods.
+It is dawn in the woods.
 Mother and Father Swan, with their little cygnets, coast across a pond.
 The Night Watchman of the forest, Mr. Owl, awakens.
-He looks down at the sleeping Peterkin, a young boy faun, and wonders what mischief he will get into today.
-Peterkin wakes up, and, prodded by a croaking frog, picks up his flute and starts to play it loudly.
-When the mother birds in their nests up above tell him to be quiet and boast about their own babies (i.e., their eggs), Peterkin decides to get back at them.
+He looks down at the sleeping Peterkin, a young boy faun, waking up, and wonders what mischief he will get into today.
+The mother birds are all preparing for the arrival of their babies, knitting clothes for them, while the father birds pace back and forth on a branch.
+Peterkin, seeing a croaking frog, picks up his flute and starts to play it loudly.
+The birds in their nests up above tell him to be quiet.
+Dr. Fred Allen Stork, using a candle to reveal a baby bird playing tic-tac-toe, announces that the eggs will hatch in an hour, and while the father birds celebrate with cigars (one of which explodes in Mr. Finch's face, after which Mr. Finch angrily chirps at Mr. Parrot), the mother birds boast about their own babies (i.e., their eggs).
+Peterkin, annoyed by "All that bragging", decides to get back at them.

 He sneaks up the massive "Maternity Tree", and covertly switches all the eggs in all the nests.
-Soon, the eggs hatch - each bird couple has a baby bird of a type different from themselves: for example, the tiny English sparrows hatch a huge mockingbird, who quickly begins "mocking" the sparrow father by speaking in an English accent, the canaries hatch a pirate-talking parrot, and the finches hatch a Negro dialect-speaking blackbird, all the while Peterkin laughs to himself about the mischief and confusion.
-The father birds look suspiciously at their wives, and walk off to live at "the club", while the mother birds "go home to mother".
+Soon, the eggs hatch - each bird couple has a baby bird of a type different from themselves: for example, the tiny English sparrows hatch a huge mockingbird, who quickly begins "mocking" the sparrow father by speaking in an English accent, the canaries hatch a parrot who speaks like a pirate, and the finches hatch a blackbird who speaks African-American Vernacular English, all the while Peterkin laughs to himself about the mischief and confusion.
+The father birds look suspiciously at their wives, and walk off to "live at the club", while the mother birds are "going home to mother".
 Peterkin is about to play his flute again, but this mass desertion by all the parent birds leaves the baby birds hungry, and crying for food and attention.

 Peterkin is the only one left to take care of them, a task he gamely tries, but one for which he finds he is totally unsuited.
 Worn out, an exhausted Peterkin goes to the club, where the father birds are moping, sighing, missing their wives, and confesses his shenanigans to the father birds, hoping they will take over their parental duties.
-However, Mr. Owl and the father birds, growing suspicious at his confession, are outraged and furious, and chase after a retreating Peterkin in order to catch and punish him.
+Mr. Blackbird, the father birds, and Mr. Owl, however, growing suspicious at his confession, are outraged and furious, and chase after a retreating Peterkin in order to catch and punish him.
 In the end, all the families are restored to normal, and Peterkin is sentenced to laundry duty.
-Although Peterkin promises not to do any such mischief ever again, he winks at the camera and says he'll find something mischievous to do next time, revealing that he had his fingers crossed before the cartoon ends.
+Although Peterkin promises not to do any such mischief ever again, he winks at the camera and says that he will find something mischievous to do next time, revealing that he had his fingers crossed before the cartoon ends.